 The MPhil requires two years full-time study and the submission of a thesis of up to 60,000 words investigating a subject approved by the University.
 The subject must have substantial significance, originality and scope appropriate to the period of two years study required.
 This is not a ‘taught’ degree, and so does not involve coursework, but you will follow a programme of research training, and be expected to participate in the intellectual life of the department through research seminars, conferences and other events.

-However, the heart of your application will be your research proposal.
+The heart of your application will be your research proposal.
 This should be a document of around 2,500 words and should normally include the following:

 1. A clear statement of the proposed research topic.